HyphnKnight/generator-teflon/README.md

 |  `--w` or `--watch` | Detect file changes and rebuild appropriately |
 |  `--d` or `--debug` | Prevents the intermediate build folders from being erased |

-I also added some shortcuts into the package file to ease developement. `npm run dev` is an alias for `node bin/build.js --d --w --s` my most used developement command. `npm run build` is an alias for `node bin/build.js --c` which I suggest to use for production builds.
+The shortcuts in the `package.json` file can ease developement: `npm run dev` is an alias for `node bin/build.js --d --w --s` which sets up a developement enviroment; `npm run build` is an alias for `node bin/build.js --c`, which generates a production build.

 ## How to create a page
 To make a new page create a file on the top level of the `source/` folder with either a `.html` or a `.jade` ending.
 Once that file is made Teflon will proccess it.
 Its important to note that *any* jade or html file will be parsed as a page.
 If you want to have a secondary jade file to import into your main page place it in the `source/imports/jade/` folder.
 If you are creating an html file you wish to import into a page, you should read the section below.